laytenter/Insider-London/__posts/2017-12-06-top-5-tech-cities-in-the-uk-that-successfully-punch-above-their-weight-innovative-cities-in-the-uk-innovation-in-the-uk.markdown

 - Oxford: 3.6
 - Cambridge: 4.7

-If you have any further questions, contact us at [contact@insider-london.co.uk](mailto:contact@insider-london.co.uk).
+If you have any further questions, contact us at [contact@insiderlondon.com](mailto:contact@insiderlondon.com).